tarikub/oriondapr/README.md

 #### Running locally
 1. Clone this Git Repo
-1. From powershell terminal cd into the `OrionDapr` folder and run `docker compose up`
+1. From powershell terminal cd into the `OrionDapr` folder and run `docker compose up --build`

 #### Future updates
 To truly use the solution to support the Roku app the app need to be hosted in kubernetes cluster with cloud provider.
 Additional load balancing updates might be needed to make sure the Roku channel can reach out to the entry point of the `WebServer` application to call API end points.